Climate Change - A Quick Check

 “China approved 10 gigawatts of new coal plants in the first quarter of this year, after approving 100 gigawatts in 2022 – the equivalent of 100 large plants.
 The capacity of the plants under construction last year was six times that of the rest of the world.
 China, building coal burners with alacrity, has yet to state credibly how it will achieve net zero 37 years from now even as its emissions keep rising.
 At some point, the West will ask: Why are we punishing our economies to achieve net zero when China, the biggest emitter, is not ?”

 Coal burning is the leading hydro carbon contributor to air pollution.
-Per unit of energy, coal gives off twice the amount the carbon dioxide as oil plus a horde of other toxic gases.
-Coal gives off four times the amount of carbon dioxide as natural gas which gives off very few other pollutants.
+Per unit of energy, coal gives off twice the amount of carbon dioxide as oil plus a horde of other toxic gases.
+Coal gives off four times the amount of carbon dioxide as natural gas which gives off even fewer pollutants.
 The United Nations says coal’s air pollution is a major contributor to the death millions of people every year and causes respiratory distress to many millions more.

 We have had 450 years of very slow climate change causing generation after generation to believe the climate doesn’t change.
 Now we see it changing.
-Research since 2006 has caused many climate scientists to no longer believe carbon dioxide and the other greenhouse gases are the sole cause of climate change - if they are even involved at all.
+Research since 2006 has led many climate scientists to no longer believe carbon dioxide and the other greenhouse gases are the sole cause of climate change - if they are even involved at all.
 They recognize that the forces of nature are calling the shots as they always have and that the forces of nature are now in a warming phase.
-Glaciers will continue to melt and sea levels will gradually rise.
 Yet politicians and the green industry are deeply committed to the status quo.
-Will we continue to believe the greenhouse gases are causing climate change or will we look at the evidence and turn the trillions of dollars intended to reduce the greenhouse gases into readying the peoples of the low lying islands and every sea port in the world for rising ocean waters?
+Will we continue with the 1990s belief that the greenhouse gases are the of cause climate change or will we look at the evidence and turn the trillions of dollars intended to reduce the greenhouse gases into readying the peoples of the low lying islands and every sea port in the world for eventual rise of ocean waters?